torbsd/torbsd.github.io/blog.md

 __Our First Bells__ by gman999

-Over six months ago we launched TDP in its current form.
+Over six months ago we launched __TDP__ in its current form.
 In March, the [GitHub repository] (https://github.com/torbsd) was initialized and we put some meat on the skeleton we had been toying around with.

-We count a lot of accomplishments since launching, but we should be honest about our weakest point: marketing and publicity.
-Of course, it's something we're proud of to an extent since a lot of projects just focus on the publicity part, and don't actually accomplish much else.
+We count a lot of accomplishments since launching, but should be honest about __TDP's__ weakest point: marketing and publicity.
+Of course, it's something we're proud of to an extent.
+Too many open source projects focus almost solely on publicity, and don't actually accomplish much else.
 Nevertheless, we will try to start providing a clearer picture of our progress and notes here.

 Quite frankly in BSD land, all fluff and no product doesn't get you much credibility.
-Talk is considered cheap, while good code is priceless.
+Talk is considered cheap, while good code and real contributions are priceless.

 We announced the sixth release of Tor Browser two days ago, version 5.0.3, which was a major milestone for us.
-We were excited by some of the [feeback](https://lists.torproject.org/pipermail/tor-talk/2015-October/039351.html) on tor-talk.
+We were excited by some of the [feeback](https://lists.torproject.org/pipermail/tor-talk/2015-October/039351.html) on the Tor-talk.

 The [presentation](http://www.queair.net/br-pres) at [BSDCon Brasil](http://2015.bsdcon.com.br) was a success, with the first BSD relays launched in that country, and which now account for up to a third of observed Tor bandwidth there.
 More relays should be coming online in Brazil soon, and we know of a few BSD bridges that came online.

 Interestingly, one of the relays running on a residential connection, had to be migrated to a bridge.
-Apparently, the relay admin's online banking provider blocked the relay's IP, not because it was an exit relay, but just becuase it was a public Tor IP.
+Apparently, one of the relay admin's online services blocked the relay's IP.
+The IP wasn't an exit relay, but it was a public Tor IP.
 Let's hear it for collective punishment.

 Finally, we will be catching up with the publicity we should have previously done in the near future.
-Bear with this blog's format, we are not really the WordPress types, if you hadn't guessed already.
+Bear with this blog's format, we are not really the WordPress types, if that wasn't already apparent.

 ###20151028###

 __OS Diversity and Beyond__ by gman999

-TDP focuses on operating system diversification for Tor.
+__TDP__ focuses on operating system diversification for Tor.
 But the need for diversity is more than just operating systems.
 A quick browse at [one of the Tor Status sites](https://torstatus.rueckgr.at), or more specifically the [Network Statistics Graphs](https://torstatus.rueckgr.at/network_detail.php), the lack of geographical diversity is disturbing.

 Parsing the list of Tor relays, there are a number of ISO 8166-1 two-digit country codes [that have no relays](tor-less-ccs.txt).
 Spreading the Tor network out to those countries should be a primary concern, regardless of operating system.